MightyHelper/ppyd-gol/reports/main.typ

 // la profe pide esto https://aulaabierta.ingenieria.uncuyo.edu.ar/pluginfile.php/161671/mod_resource/content/4/RequisitosPresentacionInforme_2023.pdf

 #text(style: "italic")[
-  *Abstract:* #count("This work proposes a parallel implementation of Conway's Game of Life, a classic cellular automaton, using the Message Passing Interface (MPI).
-This approach aims to exploit the inherent parallelism of the game to efficiently distribute computation across multiple processes, thereby harnessing the power of modern parallel computing architectures.")
+  *Abstract:* This work proposes a parallel implementation of Conway's Game of Life, a classic cellular automaton, using the Message Passing Interface (MPI).
+This approach aims to exploit the inherent parallelism of the game to efficiently distribute computation across multiple processes, thereby harnessing the power of modern parallel computing architectures.
+The authors show that decent speedup and efficiency can be achieved using these techniques, however further exploration and optimisations could lead to even lower base compute times.

   *Keywords:* Conway's Game of Life, MPI, Domain decomposition, Master-Worker algorithm.
 ]